nerdmed/profile-helper/Readme.md

 # Profile Helper
-This helper is ment to assist with read/write operations to the users profile.
+This helper is ment to assist you with read/write operations to the users profile.
 It is only handling with the Meteor Accounts provided profile namespace.
-If there is no user logged in it is using the Session to work properly.

 ## Get Started